Superstition (1982 film): Release

 Superstition was released theatrically in Italy in 1982.

 Frank Moreno, the president of Almi Pictures, promoted the film similarly to how he promoted Almi Pictures release of House by the Cemetery.
 This included giving the film a trailer with what he described as "a sense of humor" and having "Brother Theodore do the voice over in order to attract a secondary audience.

 Superstition received a brief release theatrically on the West coast of the United States before being released directly to home video in January 1985.

-Critical response
+After playing in UK cinemas uncut under the title 'The Witch', the video release under the title of 'Superstition' was peripherally drawn into the hysteria surrounding so-called 'Video Nasties'.
+Though never considered a title that could be potentially prosecuted for obscenity, it was included on the 'Section 3' list, alongside such titles as Scanners and The Thing, as a title which could be subject to seizure and subject to forfeiture of stock by retailers.
+However, in 1987 the title was reissued on video, uncut, with a BBFC '18' certificate.